Care of Casts and Splints

 Plaster is less expensive than fiberglass and shapes better than fiberglass for some uses.

 Both fiberglass and plaster splints and casts use padding, usually cotton, as a protective layer next to the skin.
-Both materials come in strips or rolls which are dipped in water and applied over the padding covering the injured area.
+Both materials come in strips or rolls, which are dipped in water and applied over the padding covering the injured area.
+In some cases, special waterproof padding and cast material may be used.
+Your doctor will let you know if your cast is made and padded with these waterproof materials.

 The splint or cast must fit the shape of the injured arm or leg correctly to provide the best possible support.
 Generally, the splint or cast also covers the joint above and below the broken bone.